Search for felony or misdemeanor criminal charges by requesting records from the Utah state repository.

-Request criminal records from the Utah department of corrections record bureau.
+Request criminal records from the Utah department of safety, Bureau of Criminal Identification division.

 Obtain Utah criminal background checks, criminal records.